Everything You Need to Know About RV Antifreeze

 Adding antifreeze to your black water tank isn’t required, but it can prevent leftover tank waste from freezing and causing tank damage.
 Even if you frequently use your black tank flush to clean your tank as thoroughly as possible, RV holding tanks almost always hold residual waste.

-How to Get Antifreeze Into RV Lines
+How To Get Antifreeze Into RV Lines

 get-into-lines-rv-antifreeze-01-2023